 We almost moved into a bigger house just to fit our stuff.
-After a long search, I figured it would cost us $700 extra a month to find something similar but bigger than the 1650 sf home we currently live in. $700 a month could buy a lot of fun or freedom.
-So instead we took a hard look at all our possessions and the value they provided us.
-Rather than holding on to stuff we rarely used, didn’t really need, or weren’t adding a ton of value, we let them go.
-And were able to walk away from the 9-5 instead.
+After a long search, I figured it would cost us $700 extra a month to find something similar but bigger than the 1650 square foot home we currently live in. $700 a month could buy a lot of fun or freedom.
+So instead, we took a hard look at all our possessions and the value they provided us.
+Rather than holding on to stuff we rarely used, didn’t really need, or weren’t adding a ton of value, we let them go and were able to walk away from the 9-5 instead.

 This last year has been a work in progress on moving towards a more minimalist life.
 More of the stuff that matters, less of the stuff that doesn’t.
 That is our motto.
 Our moving target.

 One question we get over and over is how to pull this off with 5 little kids.
 Here is the simple solution we started with.

 We have a large shelf, and ALL the toys stay on there.
 The kids each get to pick 3 toys to play with for the next 3 days.
 Sets (like puzzles, legos, blocks) count as 1 toy.

 Each night they are responsible for picking up their 3 toys.
 If the task is too hard, that toy is removed as an option until they can handle it.

 After 3 days, they can swap out the toys for new toys from the shelf as long as their 3 toys are cleaned up.

 This is how we started.
 And it’s been brilliant.